ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 These functions handle some of the more esoteric connection options, such as security tokens and boto profiles.

-Some boto services require that the region is specified.
-You should check for the region parameter if required.
+Most AWS services require that the region is specified in some way.
+However, boto3 can detect region from configuration file - in such a case, Ansible will think `region` is not set, but boto3 will work fine - so we need to handle when boto3 can't detect the region.

 #### boto